chadly/ghost/README.md

 INFO Ghost boot 3.455s
 ```

 Open the configured URL in your web browser and you should see the default Ghost installation.
-Navigate to `/ghost` to setup the blog.
+Navigate to `/ghost` to setup the site.

 Head on over to the [Ghost Development Documentation](https://ghost.org/developers/) for more information on how to setup and develop with Ghost.